Pilgrims Hospices has hosted Death Cafes at its education centre in Canterbury, around east Kent and virtually over the past few years.

 Chance for an ‘open discussion’

-Mandy Williams, Pilgrims Hospices Head of Education and Training, explains: “It’s important for Pilgrims to be centred in the local community, not just providing care and support to patients and their families.
+Pilgrims’ Education team explained: “It’s important for Pilgrims to be centred in the local community, not just providing care and support to patients and their families.
 We want to engage with all local people to openly encourage discussion on topics like death.

 “When the first posters went up and there was a mixed reaction.
 Some people found the name ‘Death Cafe’ too morbid or too shocking, others thought that it was a brilliant idea; either way, it seemed that this kind of discussion was very much needed in our community.